 Sanctions that relate to a specific country or terrorist group are known as “regimes” and can include a number of restrictive measures, such as restrictions on travel, arms embargoes, asset freezes, restrictions on certain financial markets and services, and other economic sanctions.
 These measures can apply to named individuals, entities or bodies, groups, sectors, or countries.
 In the UK, Her Majesty’s Treasury’s Office of Financial Sanctions Implementation (OFSI) maintains lists of individuals and entities subject to financial sanctions in order to help individuals and businesses comply with those sanctions.

-Unlike the US, the EU/UK sanctions regime does not include secondary sanctions.
-In fact, EC Council Regulation No 2271/96, known as the Blocking Statute, prohibits EU residents and companies from complying with certain extra-territorial legislation listed in an Annex to the Blocking Statute, specifically in relation to Cuba and Iran, unless they are exceptionally authorized to do so by the European Commission.
-The Blocking Statute also allows EU residents and companies to recover damages arising from such legislation from the persons or entities causing them, and prevents any foreign court rulings based on the blocked legislation from having effect in the EU.
+Unlike the US, the UK sanctions regime does not include secondary sanctions.
+The UK has retained the effects of EC Council Regulation No 2271/96, known as the EU Blocking Statute.
+The UK Blocking Statute prohibits UK residents and companies from complying with certain extra-territorial US legislation, specifically in relation to Cuba and Iran, unless they are exceptionally authorized to do so by the Secretary of State for International Trade.
+The UK Blocking Statute also allows UK residents and companies to recover damages arising from such legislation from the persons or entities causing them, and prevents any foreign court rulings based on the blocked legislation from having effect in the UK.

 A number of UK government departments are responsible for overseeing sanctions.